HALL OF FAME

 If a player receives votes on less than 10% of the returned, un-weighted ballots for three consecutive years of voting, that player shall be removed from the Hall of Fame selection ballot until they re-qualify pursuant to the process below.

-- A player may be added back to the Hall of Fame selection ballot if that player receives 4 Professional Points during the period from April 25, 2016 to May 14, 2017.
+A player may be added back to the Hall of Fame selection ballot if that player receives 4 Professional Points during the period from May 14, 2017 to June 4, 2018.
 Future ballots will examine a similar span of time for return to the ballot.

 Selection of players for the Pro Tour Hall of Fame will be conducted via the Hall of Fame vote.
 The Hall of Fame vote will be comprised of votes from the Selection Committee.